HorusSoftwareUY/Maui.MaterialDesignControls/docs/horusstudio.maui.materialdesigncontrols.materialbutton.md

 Property type: [Double](https://docs.microsoft.com/en-us/dotnet/api/system.double)<br>

+Default value: -1

 Remarks: which means the value is unset; the effective minimum height will be zero.

-[MaterialButton.HeightRequest](./horusstudio.maui.materialdesigncontrols.materialbutton.md#heightrequest) does not immediately change the Bounds of an element; setting the [MaterialButton.HeightRequest](./horusstudio.maui.materialdesigncontrols.materialbutton.md#heightrequest) will change the resulting height of the element during the next layout pass.
+MaterialButton.HeightRequest does not immediately change the Bounds of an element; setting the MaterialButton.HeightRequest will change the resulting height of the element during the next layout pass.

-Default value: -1

 ### <a id="properties-icontintcolor"/>**IconTintColor**